Fumble-Fucked and Broken

 How did I not see this coming?” he mutters.

-Joe’s crisis set up shop in his head when he started to understand (subconsciously) that success, as defined by society, is different from success as defined by biology and (more specifically) virility.
+Crisis set up shop in Joe’s head when he realized that success, as defined by society, is different from success as defined by biology and (more specifically) virility.

-Virility’s relationship with success is forged by millions of years of evolution, so that shit is hardwired into the male brain.
-And at 55, Joe’s virility is in decline.
-It’s not that Joe feels less virile or even that he sees a noticeable decline.
-It’s more about an awareness of how others perceive him — or how others barely notice him at all.
+It’s not that Joe feels less virile.
+It’s more of an awareness of how others perceive him — or how others barely notice him at all.

-So, Joe heads to the Chevy dealership downtown and purchases a shiny new sportscar.
-At first, he feels pretty good about himself.
-But the ego-boost is fleeting.
 Over time, squeezing in and out of his little red Corvette doesn’t turn back the clock; it just reminds Joe of the uncomfortable logistics of aging.
-A new car doesn’t equate to a younger you, especially if you audibly struggle when getting in and out of it.
-“Umph!”

 Joe parks the car in his garage and rarely takes it out.